-Crowe Ireland is an independent member of the eight-largest accountancy network in the world, with colleagues in over 800 offices across over 130 countries.
+Crowe Ireland is an independent member of Crowe Global, one of the top 10 accountancy networks in the world, with colleagues in over 750 offices across 130 countries.
 Through this global reach we are able to offer our clients a seamless service when trading internationally.